SqueezeLLM: Dense-and-Sparse Quantization: Conclusion

-We have presented the \OURS quantization framework which attempts to address the Memory Wall problem associated with generative LLM inference.
-Our hardware profiling results clearly demonstrate that the main bottleneck for decoder model inference is memory bandwidth and not compute.
-Based on this observation, \OURS incorporates two novel ideas which allow ultra-low precision quantization of LLMs with negligible degradation in generation performance.
-The first idea is the sensitivity-based non-uniform quantization method; and the second idea is a simple, yet effective, Dense-and-Sparse decomposition designed to deal with outlier values that negatively impact quantization.
+We have presented \OURS which attempts to address the Memory Wall problem associated with generative LLM inference that is memory-bound. \OURS incorporates two novel ideas that allow ultra-low precision quantization of LLMs with negligible degradation in generation performance: the sensitivity-based non-uniform quantization method; and the Dense-and-Sparse decomposition that resolves the outlier issue.
 We have evaluated \OURS on a wide range of models and datasets that assess language modeling, problem-solving, and instruction-following capabilities of quantized models, where we have demonstrated that our quantization method can consistently outperform the previous state-of-the-art methodologies.
-Additionally, we demonstrate that, under the same memory constraints, our quantized models can achieve performance improvements compared to full precision models.
-While our empirical results primarily focus on generation tasks, the proposed ideas in this work are not inherently limited to decoder architectures.
-However, we have not yet conducted thorough assessments of our framework's effectiveness on encoder-only or encoder-decoder architectures, as well as other neural network architectures.
-Additionally, it is important to note that our hardware performance modeling approach relies on a simulation-based method using a roofline model, which entails making simplified assumptions about the hardware's inference pipeline.